Last updated on July 3, 2024

 The watches I collect are also presentable, that is they are aesthetically pleasing.
 Although mint condition watches may be the holy grail for some, I prefer my watches to carry the marks of gentle age and use, suggesting of a life lived outside the confines of a bank vault.
 These subtle changes in colour and patina that antique watches have give them a charm and character that mint timepieces simply don’t possess.

 I also need my antique watches to be reliable, because they are practical timepieces and I like to wear them.
 They are of no use to me unless they can keep reasonably accurate time.
 I require my watches to be accurate to within two minutes a day and have a power reserve of at least 16 hours on a full wind.
-This means I can to work for the day or attend a function and know that my antique watch is going to give an accurate time at a glance.
+This means I can go to work for the day or attend a function and know that my antique watch is going to give an accurate time at a glance.
 If I need a precise time, which I rarely do, I always have a smartphone in my pocket.

 Expense